heri/studiozenkai/content/post/habits-2025.md

 tags = ['sustainable', 'personal', 'software', 'health']
 +++

 2024 is wrapping up.
 The days are short, and the year feels spent.
 I’ve decided on four habits for 2025.
-Simple things, but they matter
+Simple things, but they matter:

 * *Having fun with programming* again.
 I went from having fun in hackathons and working on one-off creative concepts to write boring pull requests for huge organizations.
 Day to day involve politics, outdated processes and blasé coworkers.
 If this can't be changed, fine.
 I will make my own.
 Silly projects, odd concepts — whatever makes me smile.
 * *Find Community* .
 Years ago, it was abuzz with community, either entrepreneurshop, montréal or arts.
 The pandemic came shut it all down.
 We stayed inside and forgot what it meant to belong.
 I want to bring it back.
 Does it mean hosting events?
 Or online connections? 🤷 We'll see